ktanoooo/time-picker/README.md

 License
 -------

-rc-time-picker-date-fns-format-ja-ja is released under the MIT license.
+rc-time-picker-date-fns-format-ja is released under the MIT license.